-Bleaching your hair blue can be a fun way to change up your look, but if you want to go back to your natural color, it can be tough to get the blue dye out.
-It is important to be gentle with your hair while you are trying to remove the color, as bleach can be very damaging.
+Bleaching your hair blue can be a fun way to change your look, but if you want to return to your natural color, it can be tough to get the blue dye out.
+It is essential to be gentle with your hair while you are trying to remove the color, as bleach can be very damaging.

 In this article, we will provide some tips on how to safely and effectively bleach blue dye out of your hair.
 We’ll also provide some information on how to prevent your hair from being damaged during the bleaching process as well as how to protect your hair from future damage.
 Let’s get started!

 Before bleaching your hair, it is important to assess the condition of your hair.
 If your hair is already damaged, bleaching will only worsen the damage.
 If your hair is healthy, bleaching it will not cause as much damage, but you should still protect it.

 We recommend getting professional assistance to avoid further damage if you have damaged hair.
 You may bleach your hair at home if you have healthy hair, as shown in the instructions below.

 Related: How Long Does Blue Hair Dye Last?

 If you have decided to bleach your hair at home, there are some steps you need to take to prepare your hair for the bleaching process.

 First, you must ensure that your hair is clean and free of styling products.
 If your hair is dirty or has product build-up, the bleach will not work as effectively.

 Next, you need to make sure that your hair is completely dry.
 If your hair is wet or damp, the bleach will not work as well and can cause damage.

 Finally, you need to brush your hair to remove any tangles.
 If your hair is tangled, the bleach will not be able to penetrate your hair evenly and can cause damage.